Back to news

 Key takeaways

-• Code Quality: The exported code is clean React with TypeScript: Functional components with hooks Consistent naming Real TypeScript types, not `any` everywhere A modular file structure Styling that appears to lean on Tailwind, though we couldn't confirm this in Tempo's own docs **One issue:** the animation code runs long.
+• Code Quality: Code Quality The exported code is clean React with TypeScript: Functional components with hooks Consistent naming Real TypeScript types, not `any` everywhere A modular file structure Styling that appears to lean on Tailwind, though we couldn't confirm this in Tempo's own docs **One issue:** the animation code runs long.

 Tempo Review: AI-Generated React Applications